A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 For example, if your goal is to boost retention rates or tackle engagement issues, consider other factors too.
 Are people supported with the resources they need?
 Do their roles offer flexibility?
 Is the culture inclusive and encouraging?

-Answer these questions to determine whether a merit increase will address the underlying issues or if other improvements are needed first.
+Answer these questions to determine whether a merit increase will address the underlying issues or if priority should go to other improvements first.
 Establishing a strong foundation ensures that merit increases—when given—will have the most impact.

 3. Choose a merit matrix

 HR leaders and compensation managers can collaborate to determine which merit matrix fits their business.
-They can ask themselves:
+They can ask:

 - Should the matrix focus solely on performance or factor in an individual’s position within their pay range?

-- Should higher performers receive a larger increase than others?
+- Should higher performers receive a larger increase than others, or should merit increases be the same across the board?

-HR leaders should consider the message the merit matrix system conveys to their people.
+HR leaders should consider what message the merit matrix system conveys to their people.
 For example, offering top-performers a higher merit increase percentage than others may inspire others to improve their work ethic.

 Once you’ve chosen the roles, incorporate a dynamic performance review system to evaluate the team members currently in those positions.
 Based on the performance evaluation data, you can develop challenging yet attainable objectives that qualify those people for a merit increase.
 Make sure the criteria are realistic: You want the requirements to spark hard work while still respecting work-life balance.

-Use a combination of regular performance reviews, feedback on leadership and teamwork, and analytics tools to minimize bias and create a better-informed perspective.
+Use a combination of regular performance reviews, feedback on leadership and teamwork, and analytics tools to minimize bias and create a more informed perspective.
 This data-driven approach reflects measurable contributions while keeping the process transparent and motivating.

 - Potential for bias: Without clear criteria, merit-based pay can unintentionally favor certain groups and affect morale.